alxdrcirilo/alxdrcirilo.github.io/src/content/blog/14-python_tips.md

 - Native HTTP server
 - Task groups

+> 🗒️ **Note**: At the time of writing of this post, the latest major stable version was Python 3.13.

 ### `@classmethod` vs. `@staticmethod`

 If you've worked with more elaborate classes containing multiple methods performing different tasks, surely you've come accross class (`@classmethod`) and static (`@staticmethod`) methods by now.
 They are both methods of a class but serve different purposes.